 Activities like deep breathing practices, yoga, and meditation can make your body’s relaxation response (the opposite of the stress response that you have when you panic) stronger.
 This can be helpful in dealing with the constant anxiety that you might experience about when the next panic attack may occur.
 You might also find aromatherapy or massage to be useful in helping you relax.

-Exercising regularly can lower stress and stimulate the release of the chemical serotonin which improves mood.
-Adults are advised to get in at least two and a half hours of moderate-intensity aerobic exercise (for instance, brisk walking or cycling) every week.
+Exercise brings down the level of cortisol, a hormone that our body secretes during stressful situations.16 Exercising regularly thus, lowers stress and also stimulates the release of the chemical serotonin which improves mood.17 Adults are advised to get in at least two and a half hours of moderate-intensity aerobic exercise (for instance, brisk walking or cycling) every week.
 You can also do muscle strengthening exercises for a couple of days a week.
 But do check in with your doctor before you start an exercise program if you haven’t exercised in a while.

 Have A Healthy Diet